apimash/StarterKits/APIMASH_TomTom_BingMaps_StarterKit/README.md

 ###Customization
 This starter kit was built in a modular manner to make it easy to integrate just about any API that has elements exposing latitude and longitude.
 The Bing Maps implementation already includes necessary logic for showing point-of-interest pins, marking your current location as determined by GPS, and allowing a location search via a flyout accessible from the App Bar.
+The Search contract is also already implemented with a landing pages showing the results and a static map snippet for each location found.

 The code includes "TODO" markers in the files to highlight what needs to be modified to accomodate a different geo-encoded API as well as optional steps that can be used to further customize the code.
 At a high level, you'll need to minimally do three things: